Skip to Main Content

 Featured Experience

-Implemented Corporate Compliance and Ethics Plans and HIPAA Compliance Plans for several nursing home chains.
+Implemented Corporate Compliance and Ethics Plans and HIPAA Compliance Plans for health care organizations including hospitals, nursing home chains, hospice providers, physician practices, DME suppliers, and pharmaceutical manufacturers.

 Analyzed and structured numerous business, marketing and regulatory scenarios to assist hospitals (and other health care entities) and device/pharmaceutical manufacturers in complying with the fraud and abuse laws.